-Nearsightedness symptoms may include:
+Nearsightedness signs or symptoms may include:

 - Blurry vision when looking at distant objects